hungtrungthinh/opinew/docs/strategy_and_ideas.md

 Store can generate a Review Request.
 Store can verify reviews ("verified by store" badge) Custom features drag&drop - start with a simple text field.
 Add photo, GIF, emojis.
 Add custom star fields on product types.
-Add custom text fields. review.is_problem and review.resolved -> add if review < 4 stars; Allow the shop to choose whether to publicize the review on their plugin.
+Add custom text fields. review.is_problem and review.resolved -> add if review less than 4 stars; Allow the shop to choose whether to publicize the review on their plugin.
 Mark as resolved by the reviewer.
-On <4 stars auto reply to reviewer after x seconds "we are sorry that you experienced an issue, let me contact our team and see what we can do to resolve it!"
+On 4 stars auto reply to reviewer after x seconds "we are sorry that you experienced an issue, let me contact our team and see what we can do to resolve it!"

 ## Shop Dashboard
 First thing to see is the analytics